PowerShell/PSDscResources/README.md

     * Update integration tests to meet Pester 4.0.0 standards.
     * Update end-to-end tests to meet Pester 4.0.0 standards.
     * Update unit and integration tests to meet Pester 4.0.0 standards.
-    * Wrapped all verbose message parameters with quotes to make identifying actual paths possible.
+    * Wrapped all path and identifier strings in verbose messages with quotes to make it easier to identify the limit of the string when debugging.
     * Refactored date/time checksum code to improve testability and ensure tests can run on machines with localized datetime formats that are not US.